manoel-lopes/clean-gympass-node-api/README.md

 - [x] The user cannot check in if they are not near (100m) the gym;
 - [x] The check-in can only be validated up to 20 minutes after it is created;
 - [x] The check-in can only be validated by administrators;
+- [x] The user profile can only be consulted using the user email by administrators;
 - [x] The gym can only be registered by administrators;

 ## Functional Requirements